isabella232/aspnet-webhooks-rest-sample/README.md

 # Microsoft Graph ASP.NET Webhooks

-Subscribe for webhooks to get notified when your user's data changes, so you don't have to poll for changes.
+Subscribe for webhooks to get notified when your user's data changes so you don't have to poll for changes.

-This sample web application shows how to create webhook subscriptions and receive notifications from the Microsoft Graph.
+This sample web application shows how to create webhook subscriptions and receive notifications from Microsoft Graph.

 **Create subscriptions**